 The Neighbourhood Project is a practical program to make community-led placemaking easier, removing roadblocks and headache by creating a replicable model that can be used by councils and communities everywhere.

-Starting an initiative in your neighbourhood can be hard, especially in cities where it’s increasingly rare to know your neighbours.
-It’s also challenging for local governments and urban managers who need to handle the risks and provide services on increasingly tight budgets.
-The Neighbourhood Project is here to help – learn how you can get involved, or get in touch.
+Starting an initiative in your neighbourhood can be hard, especially if you don’t know your neighbours or have to navigate complicated permits.
+It’s also challenging for local governments and urban managers, who need to handle the risks, work in new and different ways, and provide services on increasingly tight budgets.
+The Neighbourhood Project is here to help – get in touch to get involved.

 Join the revolution to clear roadblocks and do things differently.